 Explore The Garden of Alice

 Welcome to a curated selection of content about Pacific Opera Victoria’s upcoming opera for film, The Garden of Alice by Elizabeth Raum.
-Get excited for the film, coming fall 2021, with these articles from our Keynotes Newsletter!
+Get excited for the film, coming February 2022, with these articles from our Keynotes Newsletter!

 The Opera's Adventures in Wonderland